 Even in cases such as the hypothetical one I have posed with Hilda, whereas you are sure you are wrong, you still need to take a moment and gather your thoughts to ensure you make the most professional response possible.

-The Internet is a land of fakes and frauds, that much we know, so it should come as no surprise that negative reviews are sometimes the work of mean-spirited competition or, your ex-spouse.
+The Internet is a land of fakes and frauds, that much we know, so it should come as no surprise that negative reviews are sometimes the work of weak competition or, your ex-spouse.

 Do your due diligence on the complainer by checking to see if this person was someone who purchased your products or services.